Chassis Cluster Overview

 SRX Series devices running IP version 6 (IPv6) can be deployed in active/active (failover) chassis cluster configurations in addition to the existing support of active/passive (failover) chassis cluster configurations.
 An interface can be configured with an IPv4 address, IPv6 address, or both.
 Address book entries can include any combination of IPv4 addresses, IPv6 addresses, and Domain Name System (DNS) names.

 Chassis cluster supports Generic Routing Encapsulation (GRE) tunnels used to route encapsulated IPv4/IPv6 traffic by means of an internal interface, gr-0/0/0.
 This interface is created by Junos OS at system bootup and is used only for processing GRE tunnels.
-See the Interfaces Feature Guide for Security Devices.
+See the Interfaces User Guide for Security Devices.

 Chassis Cluster Limitations